A dramatic turn

 The milestone that made Quan feel more confident in his choice and path was in the second semester of his second year when he got A's in all subjects.

-Sharing about studying, Quan said that he does not have any special secret but simply, besides studying in class, he tries to review the knowledge at home and does more exercises by himself.
+Sharing about studying, Quan said that he does not have any special secret but simply, besides studying in class, he tries to review the knowledge at home and do more exercises by himself.
 According to Quan, the habit of self-studying that he has maintained since high school has helped him a lot in the university environment.

 “I researched and found that there are quite a lot of resources online for Math majors.
 I also asked for previous years’ exam papers, textbooks, and books from seniors to explore and research.

-I feel very lucky to have met wonderful teachers in the Mathematics and Information Technology department of the school with enthusiastic teaching and support.
+I feel very lucky to have met wonderful teachers in the Mathematics - Information Technology department of the school with their enthusiastic teaching and support.
 I also have a group of university friends, not only do we play together but we also help each other in studying and practicing activities...", Quan shared.

 In the training program of Mathematics Pedagogy taught in English, Quan studied 19 credits of English at the beginning level (B2) and 5 credits of specialized English.

-However, Quan said that in order to effectively teach in class through English communication, he practices a lot at home, outside of school hours.
+However, Quan said that in order to teach effectively in class through English communication, he practices a lot at home, outside of school hours.

-Quan said that he was instructed and trained very carefully by his teachers in the foundation, so when he practiced teaching, he did not encounter any difficulties and became more confident in his path.
+Quan said that he was instructed and trained very carefully by his teachers in the foundation, so when he practiced teaching, he did not encounter any difficulties and became more confident about his path.

-Quan believes that graduation is not just about going on stage to receive a diploma, but more importantly, it is the moment that marks the beginning of the next stage, when he and the new graduates will now become teachers.
-“The reality of the country’s education sector may still have many difficulties, we will have to face many challenges posed by the times, but I hope that myself and my friends will be steadfast in the face of storms, enthusiastic, and spreading love.”
+Quan believes that graduation is not just about going on stage to receive a diploma, but more importantly, it is the moment that marks the beginning of the next stage, when now he and the new graduates will become teachers.
+"The reality of the country's education sector may still have many difficulties, we will have to face many challenges posed by the times, but I hope that myself and my friends will be steadfast in the face of storms, enthusiastic, and spread love."

 Talking about his future plans, Quan said he will continue to study for a master's degree in Mathematics Education and in the future, he may become a university lecturer.
 At this time, Quan is still tutoring and opening extra classes for 12th grade students taking the high school graduation exam.